Temporary Work (Skilled) Visa Subclass 457 | 457 Visa Subclass

 This is a temporary residence visa requiring sponsorship by an employer.
 This employer can be an Australian or an overseas business.
 The visa can be granted for three months through to four years.
 There is a three stage process for the 457 visa subclass:

-- Employer must apply to be a sponsor (SBS).
+- Employer must apply to be an approved sponsor.
 This sponsorship lasts 3 years.

 - Employer nominates a skilled position.